Very long-term relaxation of harmonic 1D self-gravitating systems: Long-term relaxation

 \subsection{Application}

 Let us now investigate numerically the dependence of the relaxation time, $\trel$, as a function of the considered potentials.
 In practice, we limited ourselves to the range ${ 21 \!\leq\!
 N \!\leq\!
 141 }$, given the prohibitive number of collisions during relaxation, of order ${ \mO (N^{2} \trel / \tdyn) }$, see Appendix~\ref{app:collision_integrator}.
+Our main result is presented in Figure~\ref{fig:scaling_plummer_harmonic}.